 The programme combines the development of practical skills with a foundation in theory, including chemistry, and an awareness of the cultural significance of textiles and other objects.
 It aims to foster the key skills of judgement and decision-making, enabling graduates to select and carry out appropriate conservation treatments for a range of textile objects.
 The programme is a development of the MA Textile Conservation offered by the Textile Conservation Centre, University of Southampton, from 1999-2009.

-MPhil Textile Conservation is part of the Centre for Textile Conservation and Technical Art History, and shares accommodation with students on the MLitt Technical Art History: Making and Meaning.
+MPhil Textile Conservation is part of the Kelvin Centre for Conservation and Cultural Heritage Research, and shares accommodation with students on the MLitt Technical Art History: Making and Meaning.
 The teaching on some courses is shared with students on other programmes in the College of Arts, particularly the Dress and Textile Histories programme.

 Students benefit from the programme’s close links with Glasgow Museums, as well as the University’s own Hunterian Museum, and they are able to draw on the museums’ rich and varied textile collections.
 The development of practical conservation skills is a core part of the programme and students work on objects from both the Centre’s own Reference Collection and museums in Scotland and further afield.
 The integral work placement provides another opportunity to develop practical and professional skills.
 Students have undertaken their placements at the Burrell Collection, National Museums Scotland, the Victoria & Albert Museum, the British Museum, The National Trust, The Metropolitan Museum in New York, the Philadelphia Museum of Art, the Abegg-Stiftung in Switzerland, the Museum of New Zealand Te Papa Tongarewa, and many other institutions in the UK and overseas.